Teenage Hair Loss: Causes & Treatments

 Treatment

 Give your hair a break!
-Consider consulting with a professional stylist who can recommend gentler products or treatments.
+Talk to a professional stylist who can recommend gentler products or treatments.

 Stress

-Let's face it: life as a teenager can be stressful.
+Let's be real: life as a teenager can be super stressful.
 Between school pressures and dealing with the opposite sex, stress can take a toll on your body and lead to hair loss.

 Treatment

-Some teens may reduce stress by meditating, binge-watching their favorite shows, doing sports and hobbies, exercising, hanging out with friends, or getting a scalp massage.
+Find a way to relax, try meditating, binge-watching, doing sports and hobbies, exercising, hanging out with friends, or getting a scalp massage.

 Smoking

-If you're a smoker, try to kick the habit to preserve your precious locks.
-Smoking restricts blood flow to the scalp and damages hair follicles over time.
+Smoking shrinks the blood vessels in your scalp and damages hair follicles over time.
 Here are steps you can take to regrow your hair after you quit smoking.

 Treatment